-All accredited Home Energy Rating Quality Assurance Providers shall have the following minimum responsibilities:
+All accredited Rating Quality Assurance Providers shall have the following minimum responsibilities:

-- 102.1.1 Perform sufficient quality assurance oversight of HERS Raters and Rating Field Inspectors (RFI's) to ensure compliance with these Standards and the minimum quality assurance requirements outlined in Chapter 9.
-This oversight is in addition to the oversight performed by RESNET and quality assurance performed by Quality Assurance Designees of RESNET defined in Chapter 9 of these Standards. - 102.1.2 Assess, certify and recertify HERS Raters and RFI's as required in Chapter 2 of these Standards.
+- 102.1.1 Perform sufficient quality assurance oversight of HERS Raters, Rating Field Inspectors (RFI) and HERS Modelers to ensure compliance with these Standards and the minimum quality assurance requirements outlined in Chapter 9.
+This oversight is in addition to the oversight performed by RESNET and quality assurance performed by Quality Assurance Designees of RESNET defined in Chapter 9 of these Standards. - 102.1.2 Assess, certify and recertify HERS Raters, RFIs and HERS Modelers as required in Chapter 2 of these Standards.